pivotal/docs-tap/cli-plugins/apps/working-with-workloads.md

 2. See the running workload.
 When the workload is created, `tanzu apps workload get` includes the URL for the running workload.
-Depending on your terminal, you may be able to `ctrl`+click on the URL to view.
+Depending on your terminal, you may be able to `ctrl`+click the URL to view.
 You can also copy and paste the URL into your web browser to see the workload.

 ### <a id='workload-local-source'></a> Create a Workload from Local Source